angular/angular/aio/content/guide/form-validation.md

 To convert an infinite observable into a finite one, pipe the observable through a filtering operator such as `first`, `last`, `take`, or `takeUntil`.

 Asynchronous validation happens after the synchronous validation, and is performed only if the synchronous validation is successful.
-This check allows forms to avoid potentially expensive async validation processes (such as an HTTP request) if the more basic validation methods have already found invalid input.
+This check lets forms avoid potentially expensive async validation processes (such as an HTTP request) if the more basic validation methods have already found invalid input.

 After asynchronous validation begins, the form control enters a `pending` state.
-You can inspect the control's `pending` property and use it to give visual feedback about the ongoing validation operation.
+Inspect the control's `pending` property and use it to give visual feedback about the ongoing validation operation.

 A common UI pattern is to show a spinner while the async validation is being performed.
 The following example shows how to achieve this in a template-driven form.